htm-community/nupic-history-server/README.md

   wrapAround=True
 )

-# Create the top-level SpHistory object.
+# Create the top-level NupicHistory object.
-spHistory = SpHistory()
+spHistory = NupicHistory()

 # Decide what data you want to snapshot.
 Each one is optional.
 snapshots = [
-  SpSnapshots.INPUT,        # input encoding
+  Snapshots.INPUT,        # input encoding
-  SpSnapshots.ACT_COL,      # active columns
+  Snapshots.ACT_COL,      # active columns
-  SpSnapshots.PERMS,        # permanences for each column to the input space SpSnapshots.CON_SYN,      # connected synapses for each column
+  Snapshots.PERMS,        # permanences for each column to the input space Snapshots.CON_SYN,      # connected synapses for each column
                             #   (computed from permanences, not actually saved)
-  SpSnapshots.OVERLAPS,     # overlaps for each column
+  Snapshots.OVERLAPS,     # overlaps for each column
-  SpSnapshots.ACT_DC,       # active duty cycles
+  Snapshots.ACT_DC,       # active duty cycles
-  SpSnapshots.OVP_DC,       # overlap duty cycles
+  Snapshots.OVP_DC,       # overlap duty cycles
-  SpSnapshots.POT_POOLS,    # potential pools for each column ]
+  Snapshots.POT_POOLS,    # potential pools for each column ]

 # Create a facade around the SP that saves history as it runs.